 Summer in Greece means that watermelon season is in full swing, and the sweet fruits are in abundance.
 While they’re delicious on their own, the refreshing fruit is the basis of a number of refreshing watermelon recipes that can transport you right back to Greece.

-Watermelon is a quintessential Greek food as it is given — usually gratis — at the end of a summertime dinner at tavernas all across the country.
+Watermelon is a quintessential Greek food as it is served—usually gratis—at the end of a summertime dinner at tavernas all across the country.
 The sweet but light fruit is usually the only thing one can eat for dessert after a hearty Greek meal.

 Considering that Greece now ranks sixth in the entire world market in watermelon exports, you will never run out of the ingredient for your summertime recipes if you’re in the country!

-Greece now produces an impressive 204.46 million kilos (450,757,141 pounds) of watermelons, corresponding to 5.6% of the total exports of the succulent fruit across the globe.
+Greece now produces an impressive 204.46 million kilos (450,757,141 pounds) of watermelons, corresponding to 5.6 percent of the total exports of the succulent fruit across the globe.